Download the all-new Republic app:

 HOW LONG?

-In Clinton’s trial, Lott, R-La., and Daschle, D-S.D., allowed Democratic Sen. Robert Byrd of West Virginia to move for dismissal a couple of weeks after proceeding began, but it failed basically along party lines.
+In Clinton’s trial, Lott, R-La., and Daschle, D-S.D., allowed Democratic Sen. Robert Byrd of West Virginia to move for dismissal a couple of weeks after the proceeding began, but it failed basically along party lines.

-CHIEF JUSTICE
+THE CHIEF JUSTICE

-END GAME
+THE END GAME

 17:11 IST, October 27th 2019